Elue-dev/js-logger-docs/docs/usage.md

 ### Sample Data

 Here we have a sample data to log.
-Imagine this is coming from your backend.
+Imagine this data is coming from your backend.

 ```typescript
 const user = {